Ross W. Stahl during an oral history recording session at

 to West Kennebunk, Alfred, Sanford, and Springvale; or

-from Main St. turn east on Summer Street and on to Arundel,
+from Main St. turn east on Summer Street and then on to Arundel,

 Kennebunkport, Cape Porpoise, and Biddeford.